 The BIG Programme forms part of Dorset LEP's Strategic Economic Vision to drive economic growth, improve housing, transport and infrastructure, and create more highly skilled jobs.

-The BIG Programme’s first major transport scheme - the £22 million renewal of the A338 Bournemouth Spur Road (between Ashley Heath and Blackwater), the key link road to Bournemouth Airport, was completed in May 2016.
+The BIG Programme’s first major transport scheme - the £22 million renewal of the A338 Bournemouth Spur Road (between Ashley Heath and Blackwater), the key link road to Bournemouth Airport - started in Septermber 2015 and was completed in May 2016.

 What’s happening now?

-The second phase of major transport schemes (announced at the end of September 2016) sees over £20 million of investment in a series of highway improvements along the A338 and B3073 corridors (at Blackwater Junction, Hurn roundabout, Wessex Fields junction, Chapel Gate and Parley Cross).
+The second phase of major transport schemes (announced at the end of September 2016) sees over £20 million of investment in a series of highway improvements along the A338 and B3073 corridors including:

-The transport and infrastructure investments started in 2015 and are due to be completed by 2021.
+The transport and infrastructure investments are due to be completed by 2021.

 Who is involved in the BIG Programme?